ampproject/amphtml/ads/google/a4a/docs/a4a-readme.md

 Please refer to the [Network Implementation Guide](./Network-Impl-Guide.md) Ad networks and ad servers can integrate with [Cloudflare](https://blog.cloudflare.com/firebolt/) who provide an AMP Ad verification services, enabling any independent ad provider to deliver faster, lighter, and more engaging ads.

+## Frequently Asked Questions

+#### Are there any AMP Ad samples?
+Yes.
+A number of great looking ads developed in AMP format can be found [here](https://ampbyexample.com/amp-ads/#amp-ads/experimental_ads).
+They use advanced components in AMP.
+They give the user a great experience while ensuring that the performance remains great.

+#### Are there any tools to create AMP Ads?
+Yes.
+[Celtra](http://www.prnewswire.com/news-releases/celtra-partners-with-the-amp-project-showcases-amp-ad-creation-at-google-io-event-300459514.html) provides out of the box support for AMP ads in their ad creator platform.
+Other tools like [Google Web Designer](https://www.google.com/webdesigner/) are also in the process of adding support.

+#### How can I verify that an AMP Ad is valid?
+Depending on your development environment, there are a few options:
+- Use the [AMP validator NPM](https://www.npmjs.com/package/amphtml-validator) module to build your own
+- Use the [AMP validator](https://validator.ampproject.org/) for one off testing
+- Partner with [Cloudflare](https://blog.cloudflare.com/firebolt/) and use their public validator end point.
+On AMP pages, AMP ads must be valid in order to get them to render quickly.
+If not, the ads will still render but slower.

+#### Do AMP Ads support 3rd party verification and viewability detection?
+Yes, there is native support for verification and viewability detection using amp-analytics. (e.g. Google’s ActiveView integrates this way).
+There are also other vendors like MOAT that are actively implementing support for it.

+#### Does AMP Ads support timeline based animation?
+Yes.
+Learn more about it [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-animation/amp-animation.md).

+#### Most ads have tappable targets and configurable ad exits.
+Does AMP Ads have a similar mechanism?
+Yes.
+Learn more about it [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-exit/amp-ad-exit.md).

+#### Where can I learn more about AMP Ads?
+The public [website](https://ampproject.org/ads) is a good place to start.

+#### I can’t find what I need, where can I ask questions?
+You can open a [Github Issue](https://github.com/ampproject/amphtml/issues/new).